jintonic/gears/tutorials/detector/optical/surface/ground/README.md

 ## Relctivity = 1, sigma_alpha = 0, backscatterconstant = 1

 Much like the previous few configurations, this one also features sigma_alpha set to 0.
 The back‑scatter spike constant describes multiple reflections within a deep groove.
-However, since sigma_alpha is 0, the surface is flat, and such grooves do not form.Therefore, the photon trajectories show minimal variation in angle across different runs.
+As shown in the image below, several photons within the blue-bordered CsI volume have been backscattered.
+That is, after interacting with the surface, their trajectories reverse—they scatter straight back toward the source.

 <img src="https://github.com/user-attachments/assets/105c4a4d-6b88-4abd-8756-9705f88cdeb9" width="400"/>